 In fact, this 11-member girl group is much different from anything else in the K-pop universe right now.
 In that the group is not, well, real, never mind the title of the group’s debut song.

-That’s because, with apologies to the message conveyed by Eternity’s debut song, the members are, in fact, not real.
-This new K-pop group, which is the product of AI graphics company Pulse 9, was created using deepfake technology to simulate hyper-realistic images of faux K-pop stars in the vein of some of the genre’s biggest female acts, a la Blackpink, Red Velvet, and Itzy.
+This new K-pop group, which is the product of AI graphics company Pulse 9, was created using deepfake technology to simulate hyper-realistic images of faux K-pop stars in the vein of some of the genre’s biggest female acts.
+Specifically, groups like Blackpink, Red Velvet, and Itzy.

 “Unlike human singers,” Pulse 9 CEO Park Ji-eun told the South China Morning Post, “AI members can freely express themselves and weigh in on diverse social issues because they are less vulnerable to malicious comments and criticisms.
 As a creator, I can also add more fantastical and (impactful) elements to them, making them more distinguishable from existing K-pop acts.”

 One of the things you’ll notice right off the bat when watching that music video is … well, let’s just say it’s not going to be winning any awards anytime soon for the quality of the song or the performance.
-Nevertheless, it is easy to see the potential herein — how, with just a little more time, and even a small improvement in the technology, the singers in this video and the quality of the music could end up soon blowing you away.
-It’s almost there now.
-Okay, maybe not “almost,” but certainly in the ballpark.
+Nevertheless, it is easy to see the potential herein.